 Resurfacing Hip Replacement is most suited to active strong sportsmen.

-The resurfacing hip is different to a total hip, as more natural femoral bone is preserved.
+The resurfacing hip replacement is different to a total hip, as more natural femoral bone is preserved.
 It lends itself to active strong sportsmen, suiting athletic types (especially surfers), who more strenuously load the joint.
 This includes surfers, mountain bikers, hikers, skiers, martial artists, footballers, tennis players, netballers and a range of other athletes.
 In the past it was not particularly well suited to women and we can certainly explain this to our female patients.

 What happens with a resurfacing hip replacement?

 Professor Bill Walter places an artificial acetabular implant into the pelvis.
 A new surface (a “cap”) is placed over the top of the femoral head.
 With resurfacing, a stem is not placed into the femur (as is the case with total hip replacement).

 Resurfacing Hip Replacement is suited to ‘younger’ active males

-Resurfacing got a bit of a bad name because of one company who produced and heavily marketed a poorly designed implant which led to a class action in the United States.
+Resurfacing got a bit of a bad name because of one company who produced and heavily marketed a poorly designed implant.
+The implant led to a class action in the United States.
 This created a perception that all resurfacing hip replacements are unsafe, but this is not supported by data.
 There are many highly respected skilled surgeons who offer this approach with a very safe record.